swatikushwahaa/Supply-Chain-Delivery-Performance-Profitability-Analysis/README.md

 ## Project Outcomes
-Identified 19,421 critical risk orders representing $2.03M in profit losses — enabled ops team to prioritise action using a risk-sorted dashboard filtered by market and shipping mode.
+Identified 19,421 critical risk orders representing $2.03M in profit losses, enabled ops team to prioritise action using a risk-sorted dashboard filtered by market and shipping mode.